Yagotzirck/ipfsEth_fileManagement/README.md

 Check out the output messages to make sure everything went fine.

-### Frontend setup
+## Frontend setup
+Once the deployment is done, we can proceed to the configuration of the React frontend.

+ #### React frontend - Installation
+Open a terminal in the subfolder **ipfs_mgmt_frontend** and install the React frontend by entering the command:

+	npm install

 #### ABI and contract's address
-Once the deployment is done, we need to make the ABI and contract's address files accessible to the React frontend.
+We need to make the ABI and contract's address files accessible to the React frontend.

-Open a terminal in the project root folder and enter the following commands:
+If you deployed the contract, open a terminal in the project root folder and enter the following commands:

 	mkdir ./ipfs_mgmt_frontend/src/contracts
 	cp ./ignition/deployments/chain-11155111/artifacts/IPFS_Management_Module#IPFS_Management.json ./ipfs_mgmt_frontend/src/contracts/
 	cp ./ignition/deployments/chain-11155111/deployed_addresses.json ./ipfs_mgmt_frontend/src/contracts/

+Alternatively, if you just want to connect to a Smart Contract deployed by another user, ask the Smart Contract owner to be added to the list of authorized users by giving him your account's public address; also, ask him to give you the ABI and contract address files to be placed in the subfolder

+**./ipfs_mgmt_frontend/src/contracts/**

+More precisely, he should provide you with the files
+- IPFS_Management_Module#IPFS_Management.json
+- deployed_addresses.json

 #### Pinata API key and dedicated gateway
 Create a file named ".env" in the subfolder "ipfs_mgmt_frontend" and paste the following lines in it: